 Despite these unresolved issues, the impact of Lilienthal's aeronautical work upon the next generation of experimenters, the generation that would finally achieve heavier-than-air powered flight, was highly influential.
 With his pioneering aerodynamic research and his success in the air, Lilienthal had established a new starting point for anyone entering the field.
 Beyond his technical contributions, he sparked aeronautical advancement from a psychological point of view as well.
 He demonstrated unquestionably that gliding flight was possible.
 Granted, he was flying for only seconds at a time, but he was truly flying.
 Lilienthal's tentative trips through the air made headlines everywhere.
 Dramatic photographs showing Lilienthal soaring gracefully over hillsides appeared in newspapers and magazines the world over.
 The publicity made him quite a sensation in an age when, for most, human flight still seemed a distant possibility at best.
 This exposure and visible proof that a human being could actually fly contributed as much to spurring other experimenters forward as did Lilienthal's ground breaking aerodynamic research.
 He was a great inspiration to the Wright brothers in particular.
 They adopted his approach of glider experimentation and used his aerodynamic data as a starting point in their own research.

-The glider was placed in storage until January 1906, when it was displayed at a New York Aero Club show.
-It then passed into the hands of John Brisben Walker, editor of Cosmopolitan magazine, who presented it to the Smithsonian Institution on February 2, 1906.
+Hearst then gave the glider to John Brisben Walker, editor of Cosmopolitan magazine, who displayed it at a New York Aero Club show in January 1906.
+Alexander Graham Bell suggested to Walker that the Smithsonian Institution likely would be interested in pursuing acquisition of the Lilienthal glider.
+After the Smithsonian approached Walker on the matter, he presented it to the Smithsonian on February 2, 1906.
 Minor refurbishing was done in 1906 and 1928, and in 1967 the glider was completely restored.
 The horizontal tail is not original.
-The NASM Lilienthal glider is one of six remaining in the world.
+The NASM Lilienthal glider is one of five remaining in the world.